I Swapped My Gel Nails for BIAB Manicures, and Now I'll Never Go Back

 What Are BIAB Nails?

 First things first, what actually are BIAB nails?
-As Bello explained, "BIAB nails (also known as builder gel in a bottle) are created using a specific builder soft-gel formula that is gentler than acrylics but thicker than normal gel polishes.
-Instead of just looking nice, these nails often offer added benefits, including extra strength and protection, which in turn can allow your nails to grow longer."
+As Bello explained, "BIAB nails (also known as builder gel in a bottle) are created using a specific builder soft-gel formula that is gentler than acrylic nails but thicker than normal gel polishes."
+As she explains, "instead of just looking nice, these nails often offer added benefits, including extra strength and protection, which in turn can allow your nails to grow longer."
 Sounds good, right?
+This is something manicurist Ella Vivii echoes when I spoke to her, too.

 Is BIAB Good for Your Nails?

-Although BIAB nails can offer a lot of benefits, I was intrigued to know whether they are actually good for your nails.
+Although BIAB can offer a lot of benefits, I was intrigued to know whether this system is actually good for your nails.
 "BIAB can be great for your nails when used correctly, especially if you're prone to nail biting or regular nail breakage," says Bello.
 "However, it's important to practice proper removal of your polish (a soak-off product is best for BIAB nails), as peeling it off can cause serious damage."
+And as Vivii reminds me: "It's always safe [to get BIAB] as long as your manicurist is fully trained and uses the correct application methods and products!"

 How Long Does BIAB Last?